-If you do not find what you are looking for please leave a comment below or send me an email at firstname.lastname@example.org.
-I would be happy to try to help you with your four-legged friend
+If you do not find what you are looking for, please leave a comment below or if you’d rather, you can leave me a message on our contact form.

-That is why I started this web site to be able to help out fellow dog lovers and learn even more about dogs and the things that can be of benefit to our beloved fur balls!
+It’s why I started this web site to be able to help out fellow dog lovers and learn even more about dogs and the things that can be of benefit to our beloved fur balls!